 I’m continually amazed at the excellent quality of free entertainment that’s offered by restaurants, resorts and shopping centers all across Hawaii.
-It’s so very easy to find, too.
+Some of the free shows are like going to a small luau, but without the food.
 Some of our favorites places are:

 - On Maui, we like Whaler’s Village in Kaanapali and the Shops at Wailea.

-- On Oahu, check out Waikiki Beach Walk and the Royal Hawaiian Shopping Center in Waikiki.
+- On Oahu, we recommend the free hula show in Waikiki Beach.
+Also, check out Waikiki Beach Walk and the Royal Hawaiian Shopping Center in Waikiki for free entertainment.
 Plus also see our guide to the best places for a sunset drink and entertainment in Waikiki.